College Football USA 97: Contest

 In the third quarter of 1996 EA Sports conducted a College Football '97 tour, in which they visited top colleges, holding a competition using the Genesis version of the game.
 The top four teams were flown to New Orleans in January 1997 to attend both the finals and the Sugar Bowl.
 The winning team in the finals was awarded a trophy, a video game system of their choice, and a collection of EA Sports games.

 Reception

 Reviews for this installment were still positive, but reviewers generally commented that the additions and improvements from College Football USA '96 are too subtle, and advised gamers who already owned the previous installment to carefully consider how important the new features are to them before purchasing.
 However, GamePro called the Super NES port "a complete gridiron debacle.
 Players fly around the field - except for the man with the ball, whose movements slow down and become jerky.
 The frame rate and animation are poor (the players look armless), and the sound features the most obnoxious whistle in sports gaming history."
-They rated it a 1.5 out of 5 in graphics and a 0.5 in every other category (sound, control, and funfactor), making it only the second game to receive a 0.5 or lower from GamePro in any category.
+They rated it a 1.5 out of 5 in graphics and a 0.5 in every other category (sound, control, and fun factor), making it only the second game to receive a 0.5 or lower from GamePro in any category.